Tombo-Combo77/Arche-Environment/README.md

 All provisioning occurs inside a Docker container with cross-architecture support via QEMU, allowing you to modify ARM64 Jetson rootfs from your x86 development machine.

+**NOTE** If you are using windows, you may need to use a tool like dos2unix in order to have the fgies be readable
 ## Features

 - **One-shot flashing**: Single command from build to deployed device